Homily (Reflection) for the Memorial of Our Lady of Sorrows (15th September, 2017) on the Gospel and the Memorial

 Christ prayed that all His disciples may perfectly be one, cf. Jn 17:11.
 21-23.
 However, enmity among His disciples keeps skyrocketing without a just cause.
-Each group claims to be God’s chosen church and that He hears no other voice but theirs.
+Each group claims to be God’s chosen and that He hears no other voice but theirs.
 Some see and treat others as pagans.
 As a result of the confusion, none sees anything good in whatever others do.
 And this affects a lot of things with particular reference to the honour due to the mother of Jesus.

 Mary stood with Jesus from His conception to His death on the cross.
 The bible attests to this.
 She carried Him for nine months in her womb, cf. Lk 1:31.2:3-7.
 Mary and Saint Joseph presented Him in the temple, cf. Lk 2:33-35.
 When He remained in Jerusalem, they searched for Him for three days, cf. Lk 2:41-46.
 At her request, Jesus performed His first miracle when His time had not reached, cf. Jn 2:1-11.
 In today’s gospel, she was with Him at the climax of His suffering.
 She did not even retire after His death, resurrection, and ascension.
 She stayed and prayed with His disciples, cf. Acts 1:14.
 We limit ourselves to these.

 Jesus promised that whoever endures to the end will be saved, cf. Matt 10:22.
 24:13; Mk 13:13.
 Again, that He will give to those who stood by Him a kingdom, cf. Lk 22:28-30.
-Mary was never found wanting in any of the criterion Jesus use to reward His disciples.
+Mary was never found wanting in any of the criteria Jesus use to reward His disciples.
 Therefore, since she stood so faithfully, she can’t miss now.
 Whoever thinks that she is given too much ought to know that it is God himself who raised her up, cf. Lk 1:28,30-33, 41-45,48-49.
 And she gave herself entirely, cf. Lk 1:38.

-As we struggle to have Jesus as our personal Lord and saviour, it is important also to consider the place of Mary in our lives.
+As we struggle to have Jesus as our personal Lord and Saviour, it is important also to consider the place of Mary in our lives.
 Immediately Jesus gave John to her, the gospel reads, “And from that hour the disciple took her into his own home”.
 Where do you keep Jesus’ mother?